Gohla/pie/tutorial/README.md

 ## Building

-To test all the code fragments and generate diffs in `stepper/out` which the tutorial uses, run:
+To test all the code fragments and generate outputs in `gen` which the tutorial uses, run:

 ```shell
 cd stepper